Blog Mental Health Therapy What Is Vitamin K2 Good For? A Quick Guide For The Average Joe And Jane

 K2 also helps regulate calcification, which is a process that occurs when calcium and other minerals build up in body tissues and organs.
 This can cause serious health problems, such as hardened arteries and plaque buildup in the heart (21).

 K2 helps keep calcification levels under control by activating proteins that reduce the buildup of calcium and other minerals.
 This helps keep your heart healthy and can help reduce the risk of cardiovascular disease (24).
+Vitamin K1 does these things as well, but K2 may be better at it.

 It doesn’t just end there!
 As K2 still does more for heart health.
-Studies have also found that it can help reduce inflammation and bad cholesterol, both of which are important in maintaining a healthy heart.
+Studies have also found that it may help reduce inflammation and bad cholesterol, both of which are important in maintaining a healthy heart.

 3. Cancer Prevention

 K2 has been linked to cancer prevention as well.
-Studies have found that people who get enough K2 have a lower risk of certain forms of cancer, such as prostate, lung, and colorectal (16).
+Studies have found that people who get enough K2 have a lower risk of certain forms of cancer, such as prostate, lung, and liver (16).

 It’s believed to help reduce cancer risk by activating proteins that help break down mutated cells, which can otherwise lead to the development of cancer.